Skeletal Pathology in Forensic Investigation

 Bone Response to Pathology

 Bone has a limited response to a wide variety of pathological conditions and this can complicate the diagnosis of a specific disease.
 Contrary to popular opinion, the human skeleton is not inert - bone is constantly remodelling (i.e. old bone is destroyed and new bone is formed).
 Pathological or traumatic processes affect the normal balance between osteoblast (bone forming cells) and osteoclast (bone destroying cells) activity.
-The disruption in this balance can result in:
+As Don Ortner (2003) discusses in his excellent book on skeletal pathology, this disruption in this balance can result in:

 - Abnormal bone destruction